-Please detach and return to your homeroom teacher by Friday, August, 27, 2 2021. -- -------

-By signing below, we indicate that we have carefully reviewed and agree to uphold all expectations of the Lower School Handbook during the 2021-2022 academic year.
+lease detach and return to your homeroom teacher by Friday, September 1, 2023.
+By signing below, we indicate that we have careful Lower School Handbook during the 2023-2024 ac ally reviewed and agree to uphold all expectations of the cademic year.
 Print Student Name Print Parent Name

-Student Signature Parent Signature
+Student Signature Parent Signature Date

-Date